 The metric here is the rate of activation.

-The rate of activation is a ratio used to track the effectiveness of a company when it comes to delivering the first value as well as in the design of the first experience a user will have with the product.
+The rate of activation is a ratio that tracks the effectiveness of a company when it comes to delivering the first value as well as in the design of the first experience a user will have with the product.
 The activation rate shows the percentage of the customers who activated their free trial and had their first value unit delivered.

 - Customer paid: the action that should be taken to move to the next level.